Skip to content. | Skip to navigation

 SENIOR CLINICIAN SCIENTIST

-Dr. Richard Kirsch is Section Head of Surgical Pathology at Mount Sinai Hospital and an Associate Professor in the Department of Laboratory Medicine and Pathobiology, University of Toronto.
+Dr. Richard Kirsch is a Gastrointestinal Pathologist at Mount Sinai Hospital and a Professor of Pathology in the Department of Laboratory Medicine and Pathobiology, University of Toronto.

 He obtained his medical degree and PhD from the University of Cape Town, South Africa, where he also undertook his specialty training in Anatomic Pathology.
 After a Fellowship in Gastrointestinal and Liver Pathology at the University of Toronto, he was appointed as a Staff Pathologist at Mount Sinai Hospital.

-Dr. Kirsch’s primary research interest is in the field of colorectal cancer, in particular prognostic factors such as venous invasion, tumor budding, tumor grade, peritoneal invasion and the host immune-response.
-Other interests include inflammatory bowel disease, non-alcoholic fatty liver disease (NAFLD) and diagnostic challenges in gastrointestinal pathology.
+Dr. Kirsch’s primary research interest is in the field of colorectal cancer (CRC), with a special interest in prognostic factors such as venous invasion, tumour budding and novel tumour grading systems.
+Other interests include inflammatory bowel disease and non-alcoholic fatty liver disease (NAFLD).

 At a Glance